 Use of the IHO S-100 metadata model and schemas

 S-100 Part 14, clause 14-9.1.3 specifies a GetMetaData() operation with CharacterString return parameter exchangeSet defined as “The exchange set describing the datasets”.
-It is not clear at this time whether this is the metadata defined in S-100 Part 14, clause 14-8 or the Exchange Catalogue of S-100 Part 4a, Figure 4a-D-4.
+It is not clear at this time whether this is the metadata defined in S-100 Part 14, clause 14-8 or the Exchange Catalogue of S-100 Part 17.
 This can be considered payload metadata (metadata describing the transferred information) to distinguish it from metadata that describes the service itself.

 If Product Specifications need to define a subset and/or extension of the S-100 Exchange Catalogue to describe payload metadata, they should use the same methods specified in S-100 Part 4a/4b and clause B-12.1 of this Guidance.
-Note that these sections require conformance to the ISO rules described in S-100 Part 4a, Appendix 4a-E.
+Note that these sections require conformance to the ISO rules described in S-100 Part 4a, Appendix 4a-D.

 Data protection, authentication and encryption